Amour Fou (2014 film): Plot

 Heinrich then goes to visit his cousin Marie again who has returned from Paris newly engaged.
 Heinrich once again asks Marie to die with him and she refuses telling him that though life is stupid and pointless it is important to seek out the good.
 Having conclusively been rejected by Marie, Heinrich returns to Henriette and tells her he has been thinking of her constantly and asks her to renew their pact.
 She agrees.

 Meanwhile, Henriette's husband, Vogel, returning from a trip to Paris tells Henriette that he showed her file to another doctor who believes she might not have a tumour after all.
 He asks her to accompany him to Paris where she can receive more advanced medical treatment.
 Noticing how close Henriette has become to Heinrich he also tells her that he would respect her choice if she decided to leave him for Heinrich.
 Henriette dismisses the idea calling Heinrich selfish.

 Heinrich arrives at the Vogel house in order to usher Henriette away so they can die together.
 Henriette is reluctant to go but Vogel insists that the exercise and fresh air will be good for her.
 They tell Heinrich that there is a possibility that Henriette will live as they are planning to go to Paris to see another doctor.

 Heinrich and Henriette go off together and stay the night at an inn where Heinrich reads a poem to Henriette and apologizes for ever doubting her.
 The next day they head off into the woods.
 Henriette begins to tell Heinrich that she had something to say the previous day but before she can finish her thought he shoots and kills her.
 Preparing to shoot himself in the head he fires twice only to have the gun not function both times.

 After learning of the death of his wife Vogel searches his desk for a letter and eventually finds the note that Henriette wrote to him before her first planned suicide attempt hidden in a drawer.
 Going into the woods he is able to see both Henriette and Heinrich's bodies still lying out in the open.

 Returning home Vogel learns from Henriette's physician that an autopsy revealed that Henriette was in good health with no tumour or ulcer.
-Vogel realizes that her symptoms were caused by love after all.
+Vogel concludes that she killed herself for love of Heinrich.